Information-based measure of nonlocality: Computation of nonlocal capacity as a convex optimization problem

-Through the procedure discussed in Ref.~\cite{montina} and used in Ref.~\cite{montina1} for quantum channels, it is possible to turn the master protocol into a child protocol for parallel simulations whose asymptotic communication cost is the capacity of the channel $a\rightarrow {\bf s}$ described by the conditional probability $\rho({\bf s}|a)\equiv\sum_r \rho(r\,{\bf s}|a)$.
-Let us recall that a channel $x_1\rightarrow x_2$ is identified by a conditional probability distribution $\rho(x_2|x_1)$ and its capacity is the mutual information between $x_1$ and $x_2$ over the space of probability distributions $\rho(x_1)$~\cite{cover}.
+Through the procedure discussed in Ref.~\cite{montina} and used in Ref.~\cite{montina1} for quantum channels, we show that it is possible to turn the master protocol into a child protocol (Fig.~\ref{fig3}b) for parallel simulations whose asymptotic communication cost is the capacity of the channel $a\rightarrow {\bf s}$ associated to the conditional probability $\rho({\bf s}|a)\equiv\sum_r \rho(r\,{\bf s}|a)$.
+Let us recall that a channel $x_1\rightarrow x_2$ is identified by a conditional probability distribution $\rho(x_2|x_1)$ and its capacity is the maximum of the mutual information between $x_1$ and $x_2$ over the space of probability distributions $\rho(x_1)$~\cite{cover}.
+Let us denote by $C(x_1\rightarrow x_2)$ the capacity of the channel $x_1\rightarrow x_2$.
+The procedure in Ref.~\cite{montina} is based on the Reverse Shannon theorem~\cite{rev_s}.
+Using the single-shot version of the reverse Shannon theorem~\cite{harsha}, we also show that there is a single-shot simulation of a NS-box (Fig.~\ref{fig3}c), with associated HV-box $\rho(r,{\bf s}|a)$, whose communication cost is equal to $C(a\rightarrow {\bf s})$ plus an additional term scaling as $\log C(a\rightarrow {\bf s})$.